LankeyBoard/RulesGraph/generalRules.md

 slug: EXCHANGES

 ruleType: RULE\
-When a character attacks or casts an offensive spell at another creature or creatures an exchange begins.
-To start the exchange, Test your Attack, adding your Base Attack Bonus.
+When a character attacks or casts an offensive spell at another creature or creatures an Exchange begins.
+To start the Exchange, Test your Attack, adding your Base Attack Bonus.
 The defenders Armor and Counter become the Success and Failure points of the Test.
 If you Succeed on the Test then the hit is clean and there is no room for retaliation.
 If the result is Mixed then you Clash.
-You can either choose to deal no damage or strike but leave yourself open to counter attack.
-Your Attack is resolved first, and then the target can use one of their Counter Actions.
-If you Fail the Test, your Attack is countered, with no effect and the target can use one of their counter moves.
+You can either choose to end the Exchange or Clash.
+If you Clash, you and your target both choose a Clash Action to use.
+If you Fail the test, your attack is Countered and the target gets to use a Clash Action.

 ### AOE Exchanges

 slug: AOE-EXCHANGES

 ruleType: RULE\
 When your Attack targets multiple enemies, roll a single Attack Test, and compare to each enemy's defenses.
-If the roll would be a Clash or Counter, the GM chooses which creature will get to take a Counter Action.
+If the roll would be a Clash or Counter, the GM chooses which creature will get to take a Clash Action.

 ### Engaging an Enemy